 The innovative design of the LMV enables the operation of the large-sized vessel with a small crew size.
 The ship incorporates a modular mission concept, which allows the integration of a range of mission modules to meet the mission-specific requirements.

 The versatile vessel can be rapidly configured to carry rigid hull inflatable boats (RHIBs), boarding teams and a helicopter to conduct maritime security operations.
 The configuration of the medical modules allows the vessel to support humanitarian aid and disaster relief, as well as SAR missions.
 The ships can also carry unmanned aerial vehicles (UAVs) for conducting surveillance and mine countermeasure missions.

-The Independence LMV has a length of 80m, beam of 12m, draught of 3m, and displacement of 1,250t.
+Independence LMV has a length of 80m, a beam of 12m, a draught of 3m, and displacement of 1,250t.
 It complements a standard crew of 23.